MetLife Insurance Company – Individual

 Unlike medical health insurance with premiums set to cover expenses incurred only during the upcoming policy year, long term care premiums are set to cover expenses that are not expected to occur until a distant date, sometimes 20 years in the future.

-The new rates will take effect 60 days after the company notifies policyholders.
 Under Connecticut law, increases of 20 percent or more must be phased in over three or more years.

 Find the filing documents here at Long-Term Care Insurance Rate Filing